StanleyDudek/CareerMP/README.md

 CareerMP provides no player moderation itself, and should not conflict with the server moderation plugin of your choice, provided all players can be allowed to spawn at least 100 vehicles.

-CareerMP uses your BeamMP username to create a save file, and will currently always start you in the save file matching your BeamMP username when you join the server.
-You can continue this file offline, you can continue this save in any other server running CareerMP, if you would like to use a specific file from single player to autoload online in a server running CareerMP, you can make sure the save file's save name matches your BeamMP username before joining.
+CareerMP uses your BeamMP username (or the server configured save name) to create a save file, and will currently always start you in the save file matching your BeamMP username (or the server configured save name) when you join the server.
+You can continue this file offline, you can continue this save in any other server running CareerMP, if you would like to use a specific file from single player to autoload online in a server running CareerMP, you can make sure the save file's save name matches your BeamMP username (or the server configured save name) before joining.
 You may also load any save from the ESC menu in game.

 Be aware that using the same save across modded servers and unmodded servers will likely face compatibility issues.